Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/standard-library/slice-class.md

 ### <a name="return-value"></a>Návratová hodnota

-Vzdálenost mezi elementy v řez valarray –.
+Vzdálenost mezi prvky v řezu valarray.

 ### <a name="example"></a>Příklad